11 Places with Free RV Camping in 2025

 Thousand Trails is an RV club with 82 membership campgrounds across the country.
 Thousand Trails members stay at these campgrounds without paying any nightly fees.

-Basic and upgraded memberships levels offer different maximum stays, booking windows and benefits at partner campgrounds.
+Basic and upgraded membership levels offer different maximum stays, booking windows, and benefits at partner campgrounds.
 See our complete guide to Thousand Trails membership levels for more information.

 Friends and Family